-In a recent Instagram post, Byer explained how amid the national conversation about dismantling white supremacy, one of her followers recently commented on one of Byer's Black Lives Matter posts to say that they would just "keep their head down and just let their kids watch nailed it."
+In an Instagram post, Byer explained how amid the national conversation about dismantling white supremacy, one of her followers recently commented on one of Byer's Black Lives Matter posts to say that they would just "keep their head down and just let their kids watch nailed it."

 Byer points out that keeping one's head down is not enough.
 Parents have to get their heads in the game, especially those raising white kids.